A practical guide to using the Zendesk Answer Bot to suggest articles before agent handoff in 2026

 Using the Zendesk Answer Bot as your first line of defense

 And there you have it.
-By setting up your Zendesk Answer Bot to suggest articles before agent handoff, you've built a solid first line of defense for your support team.
-It’s a great way to encourage self-service, handle the easy questions, and free up your agents for the stuff that actually requires a human brain.
+By setting up your Zendesk Answer Bot to suggest articles before agent handoff, you've built a solid, reliable first line of defense for your support team.
+It’s an excellent way to encourage self-service, handle common questions instantly, and empower your agents to focus on the tasks that truly need a personal touch.

 Frequently asked questions